 Acupuncture: an effective treatment for obesity and overweight.

-Coronavirus and terrorism are on everybody’s mind.
-But most people don’t know that many more people die due to the effects of obesity and overweight.
-It is a pandemic public health issue and health problems resulting from being overweight or obese now affect more than 2 billion people worldwide.
+Health problems resulting from overweight or obesity now affect more than 2 billion people worldwide.
 More than half of the European population is overweight and up to 30% is obese.
 In Switzerland, the number of obese people has more than doubled since 1980 and the rates are projected to increase at a faster pace by 2030.
 (5-6)

 Obesity imposes devastating health and financial tolls on individuals and society.
 It is associated with increased risk of morbidity and mortality from hypertension, diabetes mellitus, cardiovascular diseases, osteoarthritis, sleep apnea and respiratory problems, fertility and some cancers.
 (6)